IMF Regional Office for Asia and the Pacific (OAP)

 Download: Course listing

 Candidates with a strong desire to study and contribute to macroeconomic policy formulation in their countries are encouraged to apply.
 A strong undergraduate background, evidence of experiences with public policy issues, and high English proficiency are required.

 There are three computer labs on campus.
 In the dormitories, students can also access a highly efficient campus-wide Local Area Network (LAN), which is linked to the internet 24 hours a day.
 IUJ’s Matsushita Library and Information Center has a large collection of books (hard copy and e-books), journals, and databases in the area of business, economics, finance, and politics.
 It serves as a gateway for students to access a wide range of important information from throughout the world.
 IUJ has four on-campus student dormitories, of which three are for single students and a small one for married students.
-An English-speaking housekeeper’s office is open from 9:00a.m to 5:00p.m. throughout the year, including weekends and national holidays.
+An English-speaking dorm staff’s office is open from 9:00a.m to 5:00p.m. throughout the year, including weekends and national holidays.
 For meals and daily supplies, IUJ has a 24-hour simple café, a cafeteria with Halal offerings, and a school shop.
 Some students prefer cooking their own meals in the common kitchens in the dorms.
 Along with sporting facilities include tennis courts and a gymnasium, students also have easy access to ski slopes in the winter and hiking trails in summer.
 There are numerous club activities and extra-curricular activities on and outside of campus throughout the year.

 For messages from IUJ alumni, please see Message from IUJ Alumni.